mehalforc/social_media_push/README.md

-# Social Media Push: A Drupal 7 Module for pushing Content out to Social Media.
+# Social Media Push: A Drupal 7 Module for pushing content out to Social Media.

 The First module is required by the sub-modules.
 When the sub-modules are configured, they push a content type information (title, subject, images, links)